Global Innovators’ Challenge FAQs

 Does my project have to be focused on the commercial aviation sector?

 No, we welcome projects which look at all aspects of the aviation sector: commercial, general, business and military.
+We also welcome non technical ideas to improve policies and procedures in the sector.

 Shortlisting – How does the shortlisting process work?